mckennapsean/dissertation/content/03-framework.md

 1. Did you achieve your desired visualization artifacts?
 1. Did you successfully deploy a visualization tool to users as a result of this method?

+Furthermore, we acknowledge that this methods table provides another benefit to using the design activity framework in real-world projects.
+Specifically, tagging methods as generative or evaluative is useful for visualization designers in practice.
+Primarily generative design methods may be commonly utilized in creative art and design for producing many artifacts.
+Conversely, evaluative methods may be more common in engineering approaches to winnow visualization artifacts into a smaller set.
+Thus, the design activity framework flexibly supports visualization designers to pick and choose appropriate design methods that can merge these creative and engineering design aspects.
+Along these lines, visualization designers can push themselves to use more generative or more evaluative methods, or new design methods in general, as they grow and enhance their abilities for and expertise at creating and comparing visualization tools and systems.